 6. Eat to sleep well

 Feeling hungry or being too full are both reasons why children can’t sleep.
 What time your child eats their evening meal is also important because eating too late shuts off melatonin production and delays sleep.
 Ideally, have your family meal at least four hours before bedtime.
 Make it a satisfying meal, combining protein and carbohydrates to encourage melatonin production.
 The best protein foods are those that contain the amino acid tryptophan – these include chicken, turkey, milk and dairy.
 Enjoy these with a portion of rice, pasta, noodles or potatoes, as carbohydrate foods help tryptophan to work more effectively.
-If necessary, a glass of warm milk with a cracker or oatcake can be a good snack an hour or so before bed.

 7. Avoid caffeine-containing drinks and foods (especially after lunchtime)

 Coffee, tea, energy drinks and chocolate supply caffeine which is known to disrupt sleep, especially in certain individuals.
 Studies show that moderate to high caffeine consumers are more likely to have disturbed and interrupted sleep.
-Sugary foods should also be avoided because they cause sleep disruption.

 8. Get plenty of natural daylight